PESTICIDE

 Click here to order Pesticide: https://www.simonandschuster.com/books/Pesticide/Kim-Hays/9781645060468

-Praise for Pesticide from other writers
+Praise for Pesticide from writers

 Kim Hays brings a sparkling new voice to police procedurals, giving us engaging and realistically drawn detectives who struggle to balance their personal lives with the demands of a gripping investigation.
 Set against the fascinating backdrop of modern Switzerland, Pesticide will delight crime fiction fans—a standout debut for 2022!